6 Questions to Ask Before Building a Home-Grown System: Why Building a Home-Grown Solution for Your Strategy Execution Doesn’t Always Work

 1. Does your development team have the expertise and core competency in Strategy?

 While most organizations have IT resources, building something specifically for strategy takes industry expertise.
 If in-house IT and development teams don’t understand the ins and outs of strategy, and particularly strategy execution, it’s likely the software will miss the mark.
 If they don’t have the expertise, it is also important to think about what additional time will be spent in development that prevents them from working on other internal projects.

 Like Michael Wilkinson just said in our most recent webinar, “You can use PowerPoint to write a book, or Excel to make a presentation.
 But it’s not what each tool was built specifically for.”
 There are tools out there made by strategy experts, specifically for strategists.
-Using a tool that is designed from the start to enable the 4 drivers of execution give strategists a break from having to describe the intricacies of strategy execution to those within different areas of expertise.
+Using a tool that is designed from the start to enable the 4 drivers of execution to give strategists a break from having to describe the intricacies of strategy execution to those within different areas of expertise.

 Far too often I’ve seen organizations make the decision to build a system without thinking about long-term development.
 While an organization may have resources up-front to develop a new system, it is critically important to think about the ongoing maintenance, support, and future development that is necessary for success.
 I’ve yet to see a software solution that works flawlessly from day one without needing bugs fixed or improvements made, so it’s likely it won’t work flawlessly for an in-house solution either.
 Not to mention, it’s highly likely that you will want to continue to make iterations to your software to ensure long-term success in this agile business world.

 When considering the resources needed, don’t just focus on the short-term and forget about what’s needed throughout the life of the software.
 Most of the clients I’ve worked with who switched to AchieveIt, for example, were blown away by the fact they didn’t have to submit a ticket for changes/enhancements and that we made updates every two weeks.